 Although Route 66 is no longer a major road, it remains a major symbol of mid-twentieth century America.
 Furthermore, all of the motels and restaurants along the route remain.

-Since Route 66 is a tourist attraction in its own right, there are still tourists drawn in by the romance of America’s Main Street – including those from abroad.
+Since Route 66 is a road-trip destination and tourist attraction in its own right, there are still tourists drawn in by the romance of America’s Main Street – including those from abroad.

 For many, the attraction of a 2,400-mile stretch of highway, rich in natural beauty and historic significance is a more important draw than a speedy way of getting from Chicago to Los Angeles.